dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 ## Summary
 [summary]: #summary

 Collection expressions introduce a new terse syntax, `[e1, e2, e3, etc]`, to create common collection values.
 Inlining other collections into these values is possible using a spread operator `..` like so: `[e1, ..c2, e2, ..c2]`.
-A `[k1: v1, ..d1]` form is also supported for creating dictionaries.

 Several collection-like types can be created without requiring external BCL support.
 These types are:
 * [Array types](https://github.com/dotnet/csharplang/blob/main/spec/types.md#array-types), such as `int[]`.
 * [`Span<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) and [`ReadOnlySpan<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.readonlyspan-1).
-* Types that support [collection initializers](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#collection-initializers), such as [`List<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1) and [`Dictionary<TKey, TValue>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2).
+* Types that support [collection initializers](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#collection-initializers), such as [`List<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1).

 Further support is present for collection-like types not covered under the above through a new attribute and API pattern that can be adopted directly on the type itself.